-Knowing when Apple Watch’s finished charging
+Get notified when Apple Watch has finished charging

-Even the types who don’t track their sleep with their watch will deem this alert useful provided they’ve developed a habit of placing their watch on its charger the first thing after waking up.
-If you’re in that group, you can safely go about your morning routine knowing your watch will ping you as soon as it’s finished charging, so you can immediately put it on the wrist.
+Even the types who don’t track their sleep with their watch will deem this alert useful, provided they’ve developed a habit of placing their watch on its charger the first thing after waking up.
+If you’re in that group, you can safely go about your morning routine, knowing your watch will ping you as soon as it’s finished charging, so you can immediately put it on the wrist.